awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ### Promoting an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote"></a>

-After migration completes, you can promote the Aurora Read Replica to a standalone DB cluster\.
-You then direct your client applications to the endpoint for the Aurora Read Replica\.
+After migration completes, you can promote the Aurora read replica to a standalone DB cluster\.
+You then direct your client applications to the endpoint for the Aurora read replica\.
 For more information on the Aurora endpoints, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.
 Promotion should complete fairly quickly\.
-You can't delete the primary PostgreSQL DB instance or unlink the DB instance and the Aurora Read Replica until the promotion is complete\.
+You can't delete the primary PostgreSQL DB instance or unlink the DB instance and the Aurora read replica until the promotion is complete\.

-Before you promote your Aurora Read Replica, stop any transactions from being written to the source PostgreSQL DB instance\.
-Then wait for the replica lag on the Aurora Read Replica to reach zero\.
+Before you promote your Aurora read replica, stop any transactions from being written to the source RDS for PostgreSQL DB instance\.
+Then wait for the replica lag on the Aurora read replica to reach zero\.
+For more information, see [Monitoring Aurora PostgreSQL replication](AuroraPostgreSQL.Replication.md#AuroraPostgreSQL.Replication.Monitoring) and [Monitoring Amazon Aurora metrics with Amazon CloudWatch](Aurora.Monitoring.md)\.

-After you promote your read replica, confirm that the promotion has completed\.
-To do this, choose **Instances** in the navigation pane and confirm that there is a **Promoted Read Replica cluster to stand\-alone database cluster** event for your read replica\.
-After promotion is complete, the primary PostgreSQL DB Instance and the Aurora Read Replica are unlinked\.
-At this point, you can safely delete the DB instance if you want to\.

 #### Console<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote.Console"></a>